stevennevins/lambda-fhir-app/README.md

 And a server with your react app will be running on port: 8888

+#### Deploy

-Deploy by going to [netlify](https://www.netlify.com)
+ - Go to [netlify](https://www.netlify.com) and create account

-Create an account

-Push cloned repo to your github account
+ - Push cloned repo to your github account

-Link to your cloned github repo in netlify

-Click deploy in netlify
+ - On Netlify link github repo and the app will deploy after changes are pushed

 # Below is the original Netlify Lambda React app repo readme